 In-house Team

 Working with your own team of content developers gives you the benefit of always being in the loop.
 It’s easier to assign tasks, brainstorm new ideas, and participate in the decision-making process when every coworker is aware of the strategy and last week’s all-hands results.
-You can also leverage collaboration within and across teams: Planable makes it especially efficient with real-time content creation, prompt feedback, and internal comments.
+You can also leverage collaboration within and across teams: Planable makes it especially efficient with real-time content creation, prompt feedback, and internal comments, serving as a great alternative to Microsoft Word for collaborative projects.

 So let the creativity flow!
 And if some idea is still lagging, you can always send it back for another round of feedback in Planable.
 Then, once it fits the brand perfectly, greenlight it with one click in a custom approval workflow created for your internal use.